 Is a loved one moving to this island or have you always fancied living on its sandy shores?
 Take a look at these fun facts about Sri Lanka to see how well your local knowledge fares!

 1. Sri Lanka once went by a different name.

 Formerly known as Ceylon, Sri Lanka is a small tropical island off the south coast of India in the Indian Ocean.

 Its nearest neighbors are India to the north, Bangladesh and Myanmar (Burma) to the northeast, Thailand to the east, Malaysia, Sumatra and Java to the southeast and Maldives to the southwest.

 3. How do you find Sri Lanka with a compass?

-Do you miss watching the blue whales or drinking the beautiful locally grown tea?
-Head for the coordinates of 7.0000° N, 81.0000° E to find yourself back in Sri Lanka.
+Do you miss watching the blue whales or drinking the beautiful locally-grown tea?
+Head for the coordinates of 7.0000° N, and 81.0000° E to find yourself back in Sri Lanka.

 4. Much of Sri Lanka is easily walkable.